Camano Sunrise Community Association

 Bob Spurr, Board Member #6

-Annual MeetingOur annual meeting this year will be held on Saturday, November 23 at the Camano Chapel (same as last year).
+Annual MeetingOur annual meetings are held on the second Saturday of November at the Camano Chapel .

 CC&Rs, ByLaws, Policies & Communication to Homeowners